mterczynski/paint/README.md

 npm run style:fix
 ```

-## Notes
+## Dev Notes

-### CI/CD

-This project uses CircleCI for CI/CD, previous versions of this project have used [Jenkins](https://github.com/mterczynski/paint/commit/150d952fe0ab09254635b1b3d943a0f9846aecec) instead.
+Styled components is the current method of styling components in this project which succeeds the deprecated method of styling components with scss.